 What is DevOps?
 6 definitions and analogies

 We asked DevOps experts how they explain DevOps in the shortest, simplest words so that anyone could understand its value, regardless of their technical background.
 See below for a few punchy definitions and some helpful analogies to help you tell your DevOps story.

 1. DevOps is a cultural movement

-“DevOps is a cultural movement where both key stakeholder groups (software developers and IT operations) agree that software is not really adding any value until it is used by somebody – customers, clients, employees, etc,” says Eveline Oehrlich, chief research analyst at DevOps Institute.
+“DevOps is a cultural movement where both key stakeholder groups (software developers and IT operations) agree that software is not really adding any value until it is used by somebody – customers, clients, employees, etc,” says Eveline Oehrlich, chief research director at DevOps Institute.
 “Due to this, both teams are ensuring together that software is delivered with speed and quality.”

 2. DevOps empowers developers

 “It’s commonly stated that DevOps allows for faster delivery to production by implementing and leveraging automated processes.
 To me, it’s far more fundamental,” says Jai Schniepp, senior product owner, secure DevOps platforms at Liberty Mutual.
 “DevOps empowers developers to own, run, and manage the end-to-end delivery of an application or piece of software.
 It eliminates the confusion around ownership and drives team toward an automated, developer-managed infrastructure.”

 3. DevOps is a collaborative approach to building and delivering software